microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl.md

 reason it's necessary for a caller to catch an exception from an API, call that out with an explanation either here or in the Examples -->

+### Adding a PagerControl to Your Application

+Here is the XAML to show how to add the PagerControl to your application.
+It can be added on the page as shown below, or can be used in the template of the layout view you prefer to use.
+PagerControl is added to the template for DataGrid and ItemsRepeater in WinUI 2.x and will be added to ListView and GridView in WinUI 3.

 ## API Notes
 <!-- Option 1: Give a one or two line description of each API (type
 and member), or at least the ones that aren't obvious